Medical Malpractice Litigation

 Our approach to defending lawsuits has proven to be valuable, even in the cases destined for settlement.
 The ability to resolve a case at an acceptable monetary level depends upon the extent to which plaintiffs’ attorneys view defendants as prepared to go to trial and perceive their lawyers as competent.
 Often, cases settle – and, in some cases, a particular party even is voluntarily dismissed from a case – if the defense attorney is viewed as a particularly effective trial lawyer.

 In a close case, preparation and experience often mean the difference between winning and losing, and we believe the expertise of our lawyers affords our clients a decided edge in the courtroom.

 The three most important measures of a law firm’s performance are results, cost-effectiveness and overall client satisfaction.
-One recent self-evaluation revealed that in a five-year period for a cluster of three long-standing healthcare clients, Thomson, Rhodes and Cowie had closed 63 cases, of which 41 (65%) were concluded by defense verdict, summary judgment or discontinuance without any payment being made on behalf of our clients.
+One recent self-evaluation revealed that, in a five-year period for a cluster of three long-standing health care clients, we closed 63 cases, 41 (65%) of which were concluded by defense verdict, summary judgment or discontinuance without any payment being made on behalf of our clients.
 Of the remaining 22 cases, 12 required settlement payments of $40,000 or less.
 There were no verdicts for the plaintiffs.
-While all cases have not been similarly surveyed, we believe these results are representative and illustrative of the firm’s success in defending medical malpractice claims.
+While all cases have not been similarly surveyed, we believe that these results are representative and illustrative of the firm’s success in defending medical malpractice claims.